bodom0015/charts/contrib/elasticsearch2/README.md

 # elasticsearch2-helm
 A simple Helm chart proof-of-concept for Elasticsearch2.

-WARNING: This version of Elasticsearch is extermely out-of-date.
+WARNING: This version of Elasticsearch is extremely out-of-date.

 Please consider using a newer version of Elasticsearch along with the official Helm chart, located here: https://github.com/elastic/helm-charts/tree/master/elasticsearch